hialin/hial/issues.md

 ## TODOs

-1. (wip) get rid of valueref
+- add cellwriter
+- fix field selection
-2. use enum-dispatch for all types
+- use enum-dispatch for all types

 ### Feature implementation status